Condition

 Most patients notice improvement in 2–3 visits.
 The full course of 6 visits is designed to resolve the underlying structural problem, not just reduce symptoms temporarily.

-If you complete all 6 visits, follow the home protocol, and don’t experience a meaningful improvement in your ability to do the activity pain was keeping you from — the next two visits are on us.
-No asterisks.
-No awkward conversations.
-No fine print.
+If you complete all 6 visits, follow the home protocol, and still cannot return to the activity neck pain was limiting, the next two visits are on us.

-The difference between pain management and resolution
+The difference between managing pain and resolving it

 Ready to get your neck back?